-The broadcast project Commuted, by Nailah Jefferson (pictured, left), was mentored by Yoruba Richen.
+The broadcast project Commuted, by Nailah Jefferson (pictured, center), was mentored by Yoruba Richen.
 The documentary program tells the story of Danielle Bernard Metz, a mother of two whose triple life plus 20 years sentence for her role in her husband’s drug ring was commuted by President Barack Obama in 2016.

 Both projects won US$100,000 out of a total of $320,000 awarded in funding.